Report all of your credit, debit card or cash sales income to HMRC using the Card Transaction Programme.

 You do not need to include any income in your disclosure that you’ve already declared.
 This is because tax should already have been paid on this income.

-You’ll then need to deduct the allowable expenses from your total income in order to work out your taxable profit (income).
+You’ll then need to deduct the allowable expenses from your total income to work out your taxable profit (income).
 Not all of the expenses you incur will be allowable as a deduction.

-You shouldn’t include any expenses in your disclosure that you’ve previously included in a tax return or earlier correction.
+You should not include any expenses in your disclosure that you’ve previously included in a tax return or earlier correction.

 Once you’ve calculated the income you need to disclose, you’ll need to work out how much tax you owe on that income.
 The rates of Income Tax you’ll pay depend on how much income you earn above your Personal Allowance, which is an annual amount of tax-free income.

 If you’ve already received PAYE income and told HMRC about some other income and are now disclosing additional income for any year, you’ll need to make sure that you take this into account when calculating.